tlswg/tls13-spec/draft-rescorla-tls-rfc8446-bis.md

            Tn fn;
        } T;

-Fixed- and variable-length vector fields are allowed using the standard vector syntax.
+Fixed- and variable-length list (vector) fields are allowed using the standard list syntax.
 Structures V1 and V2 in the variants example ({{variants}}) demonstrate this.

 The fields within a structure may be qualified using the type's name, with a